 First, do a test with your thermometer and your cheesemaking pot.
 How fast does a pot of water go from tap temperature to 70 degrees F, with the burner on low?
 Try the same test with water that starts at 40 degrees F, which is the temperature of most refrigerators.
 If your answer is more than 1 degree per minute, the burner is set too high for direct-heat cheesemaking.
 You will need to have it adjusted or use a double boiler.

-Second, get an excellent thermometer and calibrate it.
+Second, get an excellent digital thermometer and calibrate it.
 This is something that should be done at least every other time you make cheese.
 Simply heat a pot of water to boiling and check the temperature.
 Your thermometer should read 212 degrees F.

 CONSIDER VARIATIONS IN MILK